 This module an integral part of the practice learning and is designed to sit alongside the Practice Placement module.
 It offers an opportunity for students to demonstrate their learning in academic form.
 The two assignments incorporated in the module enable the student to demonstrate their competence in both short term and longer term pieces of practice carried out over the course of the placement.
 The student will have the opportunity to apply relevant theoretical learning to their own practice and demonstrate reflection and critical thinking.
 This curriculum will be delivered both via Practice Educators in placement settings and related university based teaching.

 The students will also attend for 5 full days (25 hours total) of skills development.
 These days will expand and consolidate both the skills development days undertaken prior to placement and the practice learning opportunities.

 Social Work is an applied degree that links theory to the practical skills required of social workers.
 Most staff teaching on the Social Work degree are qualified social workers and all have a varied range of practice, managerial, research and academic experience.
 Practice experience is an integral part of the course and placements allow you to try out the knowledge and values you have learned in your studies.

 Teaching methods include formal lectures, large and small group discussion and experiential work, and a programme of seminars.

 In addition to the assessed placements, you will be assessed through a mixture of written assignments, in class tests, presentations and video work.
-Successfully completing Stage 1 also includes satisfying the Board of Examiners that you are safe to undertake the practical component of Stages 2 and 3.
-This will include completing the Readiness for Direct Practice module.

 Social workers are required to be computer literate and you will be expected to develop these skills.